BioSCape-io/BioSCape-SMCE-User-Guide/docs/source/pages/storage_options.rst

     * bioscape-data

             This is where the BioSCape data lives.
-It is read-only
+This bucket is read only.

     * bioscape-smce-user-bucket